ranzm633/aaswebsite/wp-content/themes/aasolutions/readme.txt

 = Does this theme support any plugins? =

-AASolutions includes support for Infinite Scroll in Jetpack.
+aasolutions includes support for Infinite Scroll in Jetpack.

 == Changelog ==